huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 So to style such and element when `IMF` has applied some styles, we need to consider what these properties applied are, perhaps interrogate the element :D .

 -  First we should ask, ourselves, do we need to add, for example `display:block`?
-No!, As a sensible default, HTML already applied this rule for us on all block elements, Except, we want to do different. we may have to just leave it just as it is.
+No!, As a sensible default, HTML already applied this rule for us on all block elements, Except, we want to do differently. we may have to just leave it just as it is.

 -   Second do we need to add a CSS rule for width?
 No!, Not always, because, you guessed it, `IMF`, already did it for us.